aromeral98/aromeral98/README.md

 ## I'm a Full Stack Developer !!

-- 🌱 I’m currently learning solidity and typescript.
+- 🌱 I’m currently learning nest and typescript.
 - 🥅 2022 Goals: Improve my skills and develop lots of projects for my own
 - ⚡ Fun fact: I love to spend time with me & it boosts up my thinking capability